Gurjaradesha: Early references

-Hieun Tsang, the Chinese Buddhist pilgrim who visited India between 631–645 CE during Harsha's reign, mentioned the Gurjara country (Kiu-che-lo) with its capital at Bhinmal (Pi-lo-mo-lo) as the second largest kingdom of Western India.
+Xuanzang, the Chinese Buddhist pilgrim who visited India between 631–645 CE during Harsha's reign, mentioned the Gurjara country (Kiu-che-lo) with its capital at Bhinmal (Pi-lo-mo-lo) as the second largest kingdom of western India.
 He distinguished it from the neighbouring kingdoms of Bharukaccha (Bharuch), Ujjayini (Ujjain), Malava (Malwa), Valabhi and Surashtra.
 The Gurjara kingdom was said to have measured 833 miles in circuit and its ruler was a 20-year old kshatriya, who was distinguished for his wisdom and courage.
-It is known that, in 628 CE, the kingdom at Bhinmal was ruled by a Chapa dynasty ruler Vyāgrahamukha, under whose reign the mathematician-astronomer Brahmagupta wrote his famous treatise.
-It is believed that the young ruler mentioned by Hieun Tsang must have been his immediate successor.

-It appears that the Gurjara country at that time comprised modern Rajasthan.
-Following the death of Harsha, his empire split up into small kingdoms.
-Gurjaradesa is believed to have become independent.
+It is known that, in 628 CE, the kingdom at Bhinmal was ruled by a Chavda dynasty ruler Vyāgrahamukha, under whose reign the mathematician-astronomer Brahmagupta wrote his famous treatise.
+It is believed that the young ruler mentioned by Xuanzang must have been his immediate successor.
+It appears that the Gurjaradesha at that time comprised modern Rajasthan.